awsdocs/amazon-s3-developer-guide/doc_source/acl-overview.md

 | READ\_ACP | s3:GetBucketAcl  | s3:GetObjectAcl and s3:GetObjectVersionAcl |
 | WRITE\_ACP | s3:PutBucketAcl | s3:PutObjectAcl and s3:PutObjectVersionAcl |
 | FULL\_CONTROL | Equivalent to granting READ, WRITE, READ\_ACP, and WRITE\_ACP ACL permissions\.
 Accordingly, this ACL permission maps to a combination of corresponding access policy permissions\. | Equivalent to granting READ, READ\_ACP, and WRITE\_ACP ACL permissions\.
 Accordingly, this ACL permission maps to a combination of corresponding access policy permissions\. |

+#### Condition Keys<a name="acl-specific-condition-keys"></a>

+When you grant access policy permissions, you can use condition keys to constrain the value for the ACL on an object using a bucket policy\.
+The context keys below correspond to ACLs\.
+You can use these context keys to mandate the use of a specific ACL in a request:
++ `s3:x-amz-grant-read` ‐ Require read access\.
++ `s3:x-amz-grant-write` ‐ Require write access\.
++ `s3:x-amz-grant-read-acp` ‐ Require read access to the bucket ACL\.
++ `s3:x-amz-grant-write-acp` ‐ Require write access to the bucket ACL\.
++ `s3:x-amz-grant-full-control` ‐ Require full control\.
++ `s3:x-amz-acl` ‐ Require a [Canned ACL](#canned-acl)\.

+For example policies that involves ACL\-specific headers, see [Example 1: Granting s3:PutObject Permission with a Condition Requiring the Bucket Owner to Get Full Control](amazon-s3-policy-keys.md#grant-putobject-conditionally-1)\.
+For a complete list of Amazon S3‐specific condition keys, see [Actions, Resources, and Condition Keys for Amazon S3](list_amazons3.md)\.

 ## Sample ACL<a name="sample-acl"></a>